Seller Sessions artwork

 Frequently asked about this episode

-Don't just show product features, demonstrate benefits.
-Reordering secondary images to highlight what shoppers care about most (e.g., reusability, washability) can significantly boost conversions without new assets.
+Prioritize secondary images based on what customers care about most (e.g., reusability, washability) to boost conversions without creating new assets.

 Listen